 The Big Bang theory suggests that matter and antimatter should have been produced in equal quantities.
 Since collisions between matter and antimatter result in their mutual annihilation there should not be any ordinary matter, and its antimatter equivalent left in the universe.
 However, it is obvious this did not happen because no galaxies or intergalactic clouds of antimatter have yet been detected that have the ability to offset the observed quantity of matter in the universe.
 Therefore, it looks as if matter won out over antimatter.

-"Why is there more matter that anti-matter in the universe?" can be understood if one views the universe in terms of four *spatial* dimensions instead of four-dimensional space-time as is being done in this blog and the paper The "Shadows" of four spatial dimensions.
+However the mystery of why is there more matter that anti-matter in the universe can be understood in terms of the classical laws of physics if one views the universe in terms of four *spatial* dimensions instead of four-dimensional space-time.

-As was mentioned earlier, mass can be defined in terms of displacement in a "surface" of a three-dimensional space manifold with respect to a fourth *spatial* dimension.
-Therefore, the mass of a particle would be definable in terms of a "downward" displacement in that "surface" with respect to a fourth *spatial* dimension while the mass of an antiparticle in terms of an "upward" displacement in that same surface.
+However, using this same logic one could define the asymmetry between energy/mass in a matter / antimatter system as being the result of oppositely directed displacements in a “surface” of a three-dimensional space manifold with respect to a fourth *spatial* dimension.
+In other words one could define the energy/mass associated with the particle component of matter in terms of a “depression” in a “surface” of a three-dimensional space manifold with respect to a fourth *spatial* dimension while define the energy/mass of an anti particle in terms of a “elevation” in that “surface”.

 Later Jeff